Where to Buy Orthotic-Friendly Shoes in the UK

 Can You Find Compatible Shoes on the High Street?

 Yes, but with caveats.
 Major high-street shoe retailers stock shoes that are compatible with orthotics, but they rarely label them as such.
-Staff are not typically trained to advise on orthotic compatibility, so you will need to assess each shoe yourself.
+Staff aren't typically trained to advise on orthotic compatibility, so you'll need to assess each shoe yourself.

 Bring your orthotic with you and apply the seven-feature checklist to every shoe you consider.
 Check for a removable insole, firm heel counter, adjustable fastening, enough depth, a wide toe box, a low heel, and a stable sole.

 The high street works well for people with thinner, over-the-counter insoles or slim custom devices.
-If you wear a thicker custom orthotic, you may find that standard high-street shoes do not have enough depth, and a specialist retailer will serve you better.
+If you wear a thicker custom orthotic, standard high-street shoes may not have enough depth.
+A specialist retailer will serve you better.

 What Can Specialist Orthotic Shoe Retailers Offer?

-• Hard-to-find widths: specialist retailers commonly stock EE, EEE, and wider fittings that are rarely available on the high street.
+- Hard-to-find widths: specialist retailers commonly stock EE, EEE, and wider fittings that you won't find on the high street.

-• Extra-depth ranges: shoes specifically designed to accommodate thicker orthotic devices without compromising fit.
+- Extra-depth ranges: shoes specifically designed for thicker orthotic devices without compromising fit.

-• Easy returns and fitting adjustments: many specialists offer a more flexible returns policy and will work with you to get the fit right.
+- Flexible returns and fitting adjustments: many specialists will work with you to get the fit right, and their returns policies tend to be more generous.

 Is Buying Online a Viable Option?

-Yes, particularly if you have already found a shoe that works and need to reorder, or if you live in an area without specialist retailers nearby.
+Yes, particularly if you've already found a shoe that works and need to reorder, or if you live somewhere without specialist retailers nearby.

 When shopping online for orthotic-compatible shoes: